CloneWith/rct-hub-backend/README.md

 # RCT Hub Backend

-Backend service for **RCT (Rhythm Chess Tournament)** — a community osu! tournament platform that blends board-game strategy with rhythm-game competition.
+Backend service for **RCT (Ranka's Chess Tournament)** — a community osu! tournament platform that blends board-game strategy with rhythm-game competition.
 Built with Go, Gin, MongoDB, Redis, and GraphQL.

 ## Table of Contents